4d/4d-for-ios/docs/Authentication.md

 **OBJECTIVES**

-Integrate email confirmation code after authentication.
+Integrate email confirmation to authenticate mobile app users

 </div>

-Let your customers and clients feel comfortable logging into their app using the email authentication!
+Let your customers and clients feel comfortable logging into their app using the email authentication !

 It provides a way to verify that an email comes from who it claims to be from and will allow to block harmful or fraudulent uses of email.